csc-training/geocomputing/python/puhti/README.md

 * Start a `Login node shell`
 * Create a folder for yourself:
     * Switch to your projects scratch directory: `cd /scratch/project_200xxxx/` (fill in your project number for x)
-    * Create new own folder:`mkdir yyy` (fill in your user name for y)
+    * Create new own folder:`mkdir <your_username>` (fill in your user name for y)
-    * Switch into your own folder: `cd yyy` (fill in your username for y)
+    * Switch into your own folder: `cd <your_username>` (fill in your username for y)
     * Get the exercise material by cloning this repository: `git clone https://github.com/csc-training/geocomputing`
-    * Switch to the directory with example files: `cd puhti_python_example`.
+    * Switch to the directory with example files: `cd python/puhti`.
-    * Check that we are in the correct place: `pwd` should show something like `/scratch/project_200xxxx/yyy/puhti_python_example`.
+    * Check that we are in the correct place: `pwd` should show something like `/scratch/project_200xxxx/<your_username>/python/puhti`.

 ## Interactive job

-Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to run parts of the script and edit the script in between test-runs; so this suits best when still writing the script.
+Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to edit the script in between test-runs; so this suits best when still writing the script.
 Usually it is best to use some smaller test dataset for this.

+### Visual Studio Code

+With Visual Studio Code you can also just run parts of the script.

 * Start [Visual Studio Code](https://docs.csc.fi/computing/webinterface/vscode/) in [Puhti web interface](https://docs.csc.fi/computing/webinterface/).
     * Open VSCode start page from front page: Apps -> Visual Studio code
     * Choose settings for VSCode:
-        * Project: project_2000745
+        * Project: project_200xxxx
         * Partition: interactive
         * Number of CPU cores: 1
         * Memory: 4 Gb